 Translation mistakes like these might be amusing when you read about them, but they’re no laughing matter if they adversely affect your brand’s message.
 Big brands like Nike can probably afford a marketing slip up now and then, but a smaller company might permanently lose its market share.
 Using transcreation can help you avoid sending the wrong message and making costly mistakes.

 Use Transcreation to Get the Right Message Across

 Transcreation takes more time and resources than a word-for-word text translation.
 But the extra effort and expense can pay dividends.
 To transcreate your content effectively, you need to work with native speakers who can create copy that reflects the message you want to send.

 Transcreation can be especially useful when translating the following:

 - Country-specific phrases

+In your global marketing campaigns, it pays to try transcreation so you won’t miss important cultural differences.
 Here are a few examples of words that can get you into trouble: